1 You don’t have to be a special breed of dog to do something special with your life. Anyone can do something extraordinary if they have a game plan, do the work and stick with it. We are all born to do great things. Most people totally underestimate themselves and sell themselves short.

-Paul Orberson is a legend in the network marketing industry.
-He is a former seven figure monthly earner with Excel Communications and he was also the founder of his own network marketing company (FHTM).
-His book “Something Good’s Gonna Happen” is a wonderful book about his story in network marketing and what you need to do to be successful in your business.
+Paul Orberson was a legend in the network marketing industry.
+He is a former seven figure monthly earner with Excel Communications and he was also the founder of his own network marketing company: Fortune High Tech Marketing (FHTM).
+His book “Something Good’s Gonna Happen” is a wonderful book about his story in network marketing.

 It’s well written, organized and easy to follow.
 It’s loaded with so many great tips and insights on how to be successful in life and how to grow your business.
 If you haven’t read a copy yet you should.